AA0100000101000001/Omnitrix/README.md

 ☐ GPIO pins as Vcc for inputs to reduce energy when in Deep Sleep
 ☐ RGB LEDs
 ☐ Only enable GPIO outputs (LEDs) at the last moment
+☐ Reduce size and memory usage of program sketch
 ☐ Remove all Serial.println
 ☐ Conect battery with switch in 5V pin
 ☐ Make Schematic using JLCPCB